TAK-NZ/auth-infra/README.md

 The [Team Awareness Kit (TAK)](https://tak.gov/solutions/emergency) provides Fire, Emergency Management, and First Responders an operationally agnostic tool for improved situational awareness and a common operational picture.

-This repository deploys the authentication layer infrastructure for a complete TAK server deployment, providing robust LDAP-based authentication using [Authentik](https://goauthentik.io/) with advanced capabilities such as single sign-on via OIDC, user management, and enterprise-grade security features.
+This repository deploys the authentication layer infrastructure for a complete TAK server deployment, providing robust LDAP-based authentication using [Authentik](https://goauthentik.io/) with advanced capabilities such as single sign-on via OIDC, user management, and enterprise-grade security features - all while using [free and open source software](https://en.wikipedia.org/wiki/Free_and_open-source_software).

+It is specifically targeted at the deployment of [TAK.NZ](https://tak.nz) via a CI/CD pipeline.
+Nevertheless others interested in deploying a similar infrastructure can do so by adapting the configuration items.

+> [!CAUTION]
+> **New Deployment Tool**
+>
+> This is the new [AWS CDK](https://aws.amazon.com/cdk/) version of the Authentication Infrastructure Layer.
+It is **not compatible** with the [previous version](../../tree/legacy) that uses the [OpenAddresses Deploy Tool](https://github.com/openaddresses/deploy).
+>
+> **For new deployments:**
+> - Choose either CDK **OR** Deploy Tool for your entire stack - both approaches cannot be mixed
+> - CDK versions are not yet available for all stack layers - verify complete CDK coverage before choosing this approach
+> - Existing Deploy Tool deployments can remain unchanged - no migration required
+>
+> **When to choose CDK:** All future feature enhancements and updates will only be made to the CDK version.
+New deployments should use CDK when all required stack layers are available.
 ### Architecture Layers

 This authentication infrastructure requires the base infrastructure and is the foundation of additional higher level layers.
 Layers can be deployed in multiple independent environments.
 As an example: